Welcome – about me

 My bio and research

-I am currently based at the Memory and Imagination in Neurological Disorders (MIND) group led by Professor Muireann Irish at the Brain and Mind Centre, the University of Sydney, as well as the University of Sydney School of Psychology.
-I am also affiliated with the Harvard University Department of Psychology, with the Schacter Memory Lab where I was an NHMRC CJ Martin Early Career Fellow.
-I was previously based at the University of Queensland School of Psychology, at the Early Cognitive Development Centre and the Centre for Psychology and Evolution.
+Before joining BIT, I was based at the Memory and Imagination in Neurological Disorders (MIND) group at the Brain and Mind Centre, the University of Sydney, as well as the University of Sydney School of Psychology.
+I was also a researcher at the Harvard University Department of Psychology, with the Schacter Memory Lab where I was an NHMRC CJ Martin Biomedical Early Career Fellow.
+Before that, I was based at the University of Queensland School of Psychology, at the Early Cognitive Development Centre and the Centre for Psychology and Evolution.

-If you’d like to get in touch, please feel free to reach out either via my email address found here, or through LinkedIn.
+If you’d like to get in touch, please feel free to reach out.
+You can find me on LinkedIn here.

 Latest updates